PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Even with my help, you don't stand a chance," said Rattick.

 "Don't forget about me," said Relan drawing his sword.
-The conversation came to a complete halt as both men stared at the Farm boy.
-In fact, they stared so long, the boy became uncomfortable and asked, "What."
+The conversation came to a complete halt as both men stared at the Farm Boy.
+They stared so long, that Relan became uncomfortable and asked, "What?"

 "But that away before you hurt yourself," said Boltac.
 "Now where were we?"